lokalise/i18n-ally/README.md

 ## 📂 Directory structure

-You can have locales directory structured like this
+You can have locales directory structured like this with zero-configuration

 ```
-  locales         # you can specify the folder path in the settings
+  locales         # i18n, langs, locale are also acceptable
   ├── en.json
   ├── de-DE.json
   ├── zh-CN.yaml  # YAML is also supported